GeorgeBeshay/MatrixMultiplication-MultiThreading/README.md

 # Matrix multiplication using multi threading

-Presenting 3 different approaches for performing the matrix multiplication operation while utlizing the OS threads, observing the performance enhancement in each of the following cases:
+Presenting 3 different approaches for performing the matrix multiplication operation while utilizing the OS threads, observing the performance enhancement in each of the following cases:

 * Spawning a single thread per the whole result matrix.
-* Spawning a single thread per row of the whole result matrix.
+* Spawning a single thread per row of the result matrix.
-* Spawning a single thread per element of the whole result matrix.
+* Spawning a single thread per element of the result matrix.

 ---